 The Authority approved and adopted an updated Local Code of Corporate Governance in 2018 and this was reviewed by the Audit Committee in July 2024.
-It aligns with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government Framework 2016.
+It aligns with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA)/SOLACE Framework Delivering Good Governance in Local Government Framework 2016.
 Included within the Code are the following core principles:-

 - 1. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - 2.
 Ensuring openness and comprehensive stakeholder engagement - 3.
 Defining outcomes in terms of sustainable economic, social, and environmental benefits - 4.
 Determining the interventions necessary to optimise the achievement of the intended outcomes - 5.
 Developing the entity's capacity, including the capability of its leadership and the individuals within it - 6.
-Managing risks and performance through robust internal control and strong Opublic financial management - 7.
+Managing risks and performance through robust internal control and strong public financial management - 7.
 Implementing good practices in transparency, reporting, and audit to deliver effective accountability

-(A copy of the code, setting out the core and supporting principles, what the Authority commits itself to do and how it will do this can be found on our website at [To be added].
+(A copy of the code, setting out the core and supporting principles, what the Authority commits itself to do and how it will do this can be found on our website at Code of Corporate Governance | Lancashire Fire and Rescue Service.